-It’s incredible for imagination, motor skills, and of course…fun!
-In my opinion, it’s the foundation of every young blooming mind and the perfect activity for a Friday afternoon.
+What is a childhood without some easy homemade playdough?
+It’s incredible for imagination, motor skills, and of course, fun!
+I believe it’s the foundation of every young blooming mind and the perfect activity for a Friday afternoon.

+I’m here to give you a recipe for homemade playdough ideas with shaving cream (trust me on this one!).
 I’ll include the incredible benefits of dough, how to make it more fun, and details on what you need to start.
-It’s a homemade no cook playdough guaranteed to be a treat.
+It’s homemade no-cook playdough guaranteed to be a treat.

 RELATED: Did you know that playdough can also Improve Pencil Grip?
 Just one more reason to play.

 Homemade Playdough Supplies

 - Cornstarch, 2 cups – A white powdery substance found in most stores, cornstarch turns the cream into a malleable texture.
 It creates the resistance you need to mold the dough.

 - Food coloring – Choose any color you like.
 Go mad and make every color of the rainbow!

 - Shaving cream, 1 cup – Provides moisture and gives the dough a soft, pleasant feel.
 Trust me on this one!